TanuAgrawal123/100DaysOfCode/README.md

 ### Day 9: October 23, 2018

-**Today's Focus**: Strings and Collections:
+**Today's Focus**: Strings and Collections:Strings,raw strings,bytes,dictionaries etc.

-**Details**:Strings,raw strings,bytes,dictionaries etc.
+**Details**:

  - Started learning about strings and collections.
- - Learned about string(immutable),raw strings,bytes objects which are machine readable, about nan(not a number),dictionaries(mutable property),implementing dictionaries using loops,about urllib library and its use in web scraping,using escape sequence in python,bool function.
+ - Learned about string(immutable),raw strings,bytes objects which are machine
+  readable,import function(to import various libraries of python),math function about nan(not a number),inf,-inf,typecasting,dictionaries(mutable property),implementing dictionaries using loops,about urllib library and its use in web scraping,using escape sequence in python,bool function.